HOUSE SHARING TIPS

 - Having friends to stay – To avoid finding that more than one housemate had invited a friend to stay over on the living room sofa, consider having a house calendar on the wall in the kitchen where you can book guests in, as well as noting when people are away on holiday, birthdays and even dates of landlord inspections.

-- Having girlfriends/boyfriends staying over – Most flatmates will be relaxed about this happening from time to time, but if it’s more than a couple of nights a week, and especially if these are not matched by you staying at your partner’s place a similar amount, this can cause understandable stress to do with bathroom availability and hot water costs.
+- Having partners or friends staying over – Most flatmates will be relaxed about this happening from time to time, but if it becomes too much, this can cause understandable stress to do with bathroom availability and hot water costs.
 In fact, it’s one of the most common house sharing problems.
 After all, a house that’s ideal for three can become cramped if there are really four people living there.
 And even if there’s plenty of space, if your partner is actually living with you, this should be formally recognised on your tenancy agreement.

 - Broadband – avoid arguments about who’s used up monthly data quotas by having unmetered broadband.